Dr. Jeremy J. Sierra

 Before joining the marketing faculty at Texas State, Dr. Sierra taught at Northern Arizona University, where he was the recipient of an Outstanding Professor Award in the W. A. Franke College of Business.
 He earned his M.B.A. and Ph.D. from New Mexico State University and his B.S. in Hotel & Restaurant Management from California State Polytechnic University, Pomona.

-Prior to entering academia, Jeremy accumulated ten years of experience in the hospitality industry, where he acquired his knack for cost controls, customer relationship management, and in-store design.
-His industry experience ranges from entrepreneurial restaurant establishments to high-end resort (i.e., Scottsdale Princess, Scottsdale Plaza Resort) and golf club environments (i.e., Frenchman’s Creek Country Club, Palm Beach Gardens, FL).
+Prior to entering academia, Jeremy accumulated ten years of experience in the hospitality industry, ranging from entrepreneurial restaurant establishments to high-end resort (i.e., Scottsdale Princess, Scottsdale Plaza Resort) and golf club environments (i.e., Frenchman’s Creek Country Club, Palm Beach Gardens, FL).

 Brand Tribalism, Dual-Process Theory, and Superstitious Beliefs